Sign of the Times (Harry Styles song): Composition

 The song is a pop rock, soft rock, piano ballad, with glam rock influences.
 According to Billboard, it "folds in psychedelic soul, indie rock and spacey pop".
 The "apocalyptic" power ballad shows influences from '70s British rock.
 The track was co-written by Jeff Bhasker, Alex Salibian and Tyler Johnson.
 Also credited were Mitch Rowland, Ryan Nasci, and Styles (who received the top credit).
 Rowland played guitar and drums, Nasci the bass, and Bhasker the piano, keyboard and lap steel parts.
 A 25 voice choir provided harmonies throughout the song.
 The track was recorded at Village Studios in Los Angeles and Geejam Hotel Recording Studio in Port Antonio, Jamaica, and was mixed by Spike Stent.
 "Sign of the Times" is composed in the key of F major and set in a 4/4 time signature at a moderately slow tempo of 60 beats per minute.

 The idea of the song was conceived by Styles while playing chords on the piano in Jamaica.
 Styles explained to Rolling Stone that "The song is written from a point of view as if a mother was giving birth to a child and there's a complication.
 The mother is told, 'The child is fine, but you're not going to make it.'
 The mother has five minutes to tell the child, 'Go forth and conquer.'"
 The entire song was cut in three hours according to Bhasker, who called it "an instant classic-sounding record from conception to completion".

 Music video

 Directed by Yoann Lemoine, the song's music video was released and uploaded on YouTube on 8 May 2017.
 It features Styles singing in a meadow, flying in the skies, and walking on water.
 A writer from USA Today humorously described Styles as "auditioning to be Marvel Comics next superhero or in a new biblical epic".
 It was filmed on the Isle of Skye in Scotland.
-The video's stunt pilot, Will Banks, stated that Styles flew more than 1,550 feet high during the shoot.
+The video's stunt pilot, Will Banks, stated that Styles flew more than 1,550 feet high (470 meters) during the shoot.
 Banks also claimed that no green screen or CGI effects were employed during filming.

 The music video won British Artist Video of the Year at the 2018 Brit Awards and Best Music Video at the 2018 iHeartRadio Music Awards.
 It was nominated for two awards at the 2017 MTV Video Music Awards: Best Pop Video and Best Visual Effects.
-As of August 2022, it has received more than 1 billion views on YouTube.